ISISNeutronMuon/MDMC/doc/explanation/figure-of-merit.rst

 ----------------------------

-When we fit a model to some data, the figure of merit is the value of a `merit function <https://mathworld.wolfram.com/MeritFunction.html>`_, which calculates how different the model is to the data.
+When we fit a model to some data, the figure of merit is the value of a `merit function <https://mathworld.wolfram.com/MeritFunction.html>`_, which calculates how different the model is from the data.
 This means we can use it as a quantitative assessment of how 'good' a model is; the smaller the figure of merit, the closer our model is to the data.